Everyday life

 Everyday life, daily life or routine life comprises the ways in which people typically act, think, and feel on a daily basis.
 Everyday life may be described as mundane, routine, natural, habitual, or normal.

 Human diurnality means most people sleep at least part of the night and are active in daytime.
 Most eat two or three meals in a day.
 Working time (apart from shift work) mostly involves a daily schedule, beginning in the morning.
 This produces the daily rush hours experienced by many millions, and the drive time focused on by radio broadcasters.
 Evening is often leisure time.
-Bathing every day is a custom for many.
+Bathing every day – possibly by taking a shower – is a custom for many.

 Beyond these broad similarities, lifestyles vary and different people spend their days differently.
 For example, nomadic life differs from sedentism, and among the sedentary, urban people live differently from rural folk.
 Differences in the lives of the rich and the poor, or between laborers and intellectuals, may go beyond their working hours.
 Children and adults also vary in what they do each day.